ThemisB/grecka/README.md

 How to use
 ----------

-Simply copy-paste the `grecka.py` file and import it to your project.
+Import the grecka module and use its methods, as used on the [test](https://github.com/ThemisB/grecka/blob/master/test/test.py) file.

 Methods
 -------